noefp/easy_gdb/README.md

 # Requirements

-EasyGDB can be implemented in Linux, Mac and Windows.
+EasyGDB can be implemented in Linux, MacOS and Windows.
 You can use [Docker](<https://docs.docker.com/get-docker/>) to install our EasyGDB container or follow the steps at the bottom to install EasyGDB from scratch in a Linux System ([Installation without Docker (only for Linux Systems)](#installation-without-docker-only-for-linux-systems)).